 So my wife Vickie and I met Vickie in the lobby of her hotel.
 She told us what Carson-Newman College is facing and how they hoped alumni would help out.
 I was preparing my protests: (“Do you know how much I gave last year?
 The TaxCut preparer always flags my giving.
 Americans don’t give this much!”)
 But our conversation moved on to how things are going, how the school has adjusted to hard times, and to what a great mission it has.

 We were at Carson Newman from 1972-1976.
 Vickie and I married early—Christmas of our sophomore year.
 I was 19, she 18, and in love.
 That this did not pay bills had not yet occurred to us.
-We lived in the little house right behind the infirmary in 1973 Read the rest of this entry
+We lived in the little house right behind the infirmary in 1973 Continue reading The Best Time to Give

 Last Wednesday night I shared “thirty practices you can try in the next thirty days.”
 It was a reflection on Philippans 4:8-9: “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
 Keep on doing the things that you have learned and received and heard and seen in me, and the God of peace will be with you.”
 In this time of so much turmoil and uncertainty, I don’t find most people losing their minds, killing strangers or giving up.
 They are hunkered down, pulling together, depending on one another, and finding their own solutions to the times.
 So I thought a series of sermons on “Simple Gifts: Thirty Days to Thanksgiving.”
 The imspiration, grace and God-givenness of life cannot be conjured up, but we can surely put our attention on it, practice and implement them.
 I thought it might help to have a simple action each day that we can try that can express, encourage and deepen our sense of gratitude.
 I hope you find something here that might help.